alarmfox/dtlab/dtlab-api-solution/README.md

 * **Managing switches**: users will have a CRUD interface for switches;
 * **Managing routers**: users will have a CRUD interface for routers;

-You wil work to create a Docker deployment for this Flask application.
+You will work to create a Docker deployment for this Flask application.

 ## Instructions